-Most legislative documents have both page and line numbers to facilitate reference to specific text.
-If lines are not numbered, the drafter must use some other point of reference, such as "the third sentence of SECTION 4."
-It should be noted that a reference to a specific section of an amendatory bill or joint resolution can be ambiguous because there may be sections of the bill or resolution with section numbers identical to sections of law being amended.
-If the potential for ambiguity or confusion exists, reference to a section should be qualified.
-For example, the reference may be to "SECTION 5 of the bill" or, if to a section of law set out for amendment, to "amended Section 11.004, Health and Safety Code, in SECTION 18 of the bill."
+It should be noted that a reference to a specific section of an amendatory bill or joint resolution can be ambiguous because there may be sections of the bill or resolution with numbers identical to the sections of law that will be altered by the amendment.
+Even with a nonamendatory bill or resolution, it may not otherwise be clear what a given reference to a "section" in the amendment is intended to mean.
+If the potential for ambiguity or confusion exists, the reference to a section must be qualified.
+For example, the drafter may refer to "SECTION 5 of the bill" or, if the instruction will consist of both a section of a bill and a section of law that is proposed for amendment, the item may be phrased as follows: "In SECTION 5 of the bill, in amended Section 11.004, Health and Safety Code, (take the relevant action)."